spencerd199/AI-setup/Chronos Brain/VAULT-INDEX.md

 ## Who I Am

 I'm Spencer.
-I finished my degree this spring and I'm starting my career in finance — an analyst role at an investment firm in Chicago is the target, but any large city works.
+I finished my degree this spring and I'm starting my career in Business — an analyst/entry level role in NYC is my target, but any large city works.
 I invest on the side, and I'm building small businesses that earn alongside the day job.

 ## Key People